 What Is A Breast Biopsy?

-A breast biopsy is a procedure which takes a sample of a section of breast tissue or sometimes fluid from the suspicious area.
-The removed cells are examined under a microscope and further tested to check for the presence of breast cancer.
-The only certain way to know if a suspicious mass is malignant or not, is to undergo a biopsy.
+A biopsy of breast cells may involve the removal of tissue or fluid from the area.
+The cells are examined under a microscope and further tested to check for the presence of breast cancer.

 - Fine-Needle Aspiration Biopsy